 Osteoarthritis is a form of arthritis that results in inflammation around the joints.
 It affects over

-This condition is a result of the joint cartilage between bones breaking down or sustaining damage.
+This condition results from the breakdown or damage to the joint cartilage between bones.
 The prolonged lack of movement during sleep can cause the joints to tighten up.

 - swelling